noahbenson/neuropythy/README.md

 ### Python Version #################################################################################

-Neuropythy is compatible with both Python 2 and 3.
-It was deleveloped under 2.7 and is now used primarily with 3.6.
+Neuropythy is compatible with both Python 3.
+It was deleveloped under 2.7 but is no longer officially supported for Python 2.
+It is now used primarily with Python 3.6.

 ## Configuration ###################################################################################